Quantum information: Shannon entropy

 Shannon entropy is the quantification of the information gained by measuring the value of a random variable.
 Another way of thinking about it is by looking at the uncertainty of a system prior to measurement.
 As a result, entropy, as pictured by Shannon, can be seen either as a measure of the uncertainty prior to making a measurement or as a measure of information gained after making said measurement.

-Shannon entropy, written as a functional of a discrete probability distribution, $P(x_1), P(x_2),...,P(x_n)$ associated with events $x_1, ..., x_n$, can be seen as the average information associated with this set of events, in units of bits:
+Shannon entropy, written as a function of a discrete probability distribution, $P(x_1), P(x_2),...,P(x_n)$ associated with events $x_1, ..., x_n$, can be seen as the average information associated with this set of events, in units of bits:

 This definition of entropy can be used to quantify the physical resources required to store the output of an information source.
 The ways of interpreting Shannon entropy discussed above are usually only meaningful when the number of samples of an experiment is large.